Reshiram & Charizard-GX

 I cannot give you the exact list you ought to be running for Standard, but I can tell you that Reshiram & Charizard-GX is one of the new decks to beat, maybe even the one.
 What about Expanded?
 The aggressive decks are faster and/or harder hitting, the stall and/or control decks are even better at their locks, but Reshiram & Charizard-GX is still pretty amazing.
 I think it will boil down to how popular [W] decks are at a given time.
 When a deck like Blastoise (BW – Boundaries Crossed 31/149; BW – Plasma Storm 137/135; SM – Plasma Blast 16/101) decks (specifically Archie’s Blastoise) is popular, it is hard to see how Reshiram & Charizard-GX could top cut, let alone win a tournament.
 When they’re scarce, though… yeah, still a struggle, but one that Reshiram & Charizard-GX could actually win.
 As for the Limited Format, yes, go ahead and run Reshiram & Charizard-GX if you pull it.
 There is a good chunk of [W] in this set, even relative to the sets massive size, but all the stuff that seems like a huge threat (as opposed to just a big or regular-sized threat) are Rare or higher AND Evolutions.
 Thanks to Outrage and 270 HP, I’m thinking Reshiram & Charizard-GX could be run in a +39 (a.k.a.
 Mulligan) build.

 Reshiram & Charizard-GX is a fantastic new beast, the face of a new strong deck.
-Unless you expect you will NEVER wish to run that deck, you need to pick up three of our copies ASAP.
+Unless you expect you will never wish to run that deck, you need to pick up three or four copies ASAP.
 Part of me is very sorry this card didn’t make our Top 11.
 If we’d done a larger countdown, Reshiram & Charizard-GX would have been our 15th place pick… and out of a 214 card set, that’s still really, really good!
 It was my 5th place pick: for has massive as it is (with respect to the metagame), that is only in its own archetype and only because of great [R] support like Welder.

 We would love more volunteers to help us with our Card of the Day reviews.
 If you want to share your ideas on cards with other fans, feel free to drop us an email.
 We’d be happy to link back to your blog / YouTube Channel / etc. 😉